Waitangi Tribunal: Investigatory powers

 The Tribunal process is inquisitorial, not adversarial.
 It seeks to get to the truth of the matter.
 The aim is to determine whether a claim is well founded.

 Tribunal members

 The Tribunal may have a chairperson and up to 20 members at any one time.
-Members are appointed by the Governor-General on behalf of the Queen on the recommendation of the Minister of Māori Affairs in consultation with the Minister of Justice, for a renewable term of up to three years.
+Members are appointed by the Governor-General on behalf of the Monarch on the recommendation of the Minister of Māori Affairs in consultation with the Minister of Justice, for a renewable term of up to three years.
 For specific inquiries, a panel is composed of three to seven members, at least one of whom must be Māori.
 The chairperson of the Waitangi Tribunal can also appoint a Māori Land Court judge to act as presiding officer.
 This panel is then known as the Tribunal for that inquiry, e.g. the Central North Island Tribunal or the Taranaki Tribunal.

-As of September 2021, the membership of the Tribunal was:
+As of May 2025, the membership of the Tribunal was: